jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	and ask if uh,
         	he's still speaking to me,

-ANGELA: 	Well now he was the one that was up on the left.
+ANGELA: 	Well now , he was the one that was up on the left , up there .

 DORIS:  	Yeah.

-ANGELA: 	Up there.

-DORIS:  	Yeah.
+Yeah.
         	Yes.

 ANGELA: 	Well he came over to you all smiles,